Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

-3. \textit{Bidirectional cross mapping}.
+Bidirectional cross mapping.
 To assess bidirectional causality, we can reverse the roles of $X$ and $Y$ in cross-mapping.
 The cross-mapping skill is quantified by the Pearson correlation coefficient $\rho$ between the observed and the predicted values.
-A higher $\rho$ indicates greater predictive skill and serves as a measure of causal strength. \begin{itemize} \item $X \to Y$: Using $X$ as the predictor variable, we reconstruct the state space and predict $Y$. \item $Y \to X$: Using $Y$ as the predictor variable, we reconstruct the state space and predict $X$. \end{itemize} We vary the library size $L$ in increments of 5, ranging from 5 to 500, to observe how $\rho$ evolves as more BVCells are incorporated.
+A higher $\rho$ indicates greater predictive skill and serves as a measure of causal strength.
+Specifically, $X \to Y$ uses $X$ as the predictor variable to reconstruct the state space and predict $Y$, whereas $Y \to X$ uses $Y$ as the predictor variable to reconstruct the state space and predict $X$.
+We vary the library size $L$ in increments of 5, ranging from 5 to 500, to observe how $\rho$ evolves as more BVCells are incorporated.
 For cities with a maximum library size smaller than 500, we use the largest library size permissible by the data, such as Manila.
 The causal influence is determined by comparing the cross-mapping skills $\rho_{X \to Y}$ and $\rho_{Y \to X}$.
 If $\rho_{X \to Y}$ converges with increasing library size and surpasses $\rho_{Y \to X}$, $X$ is inferred to have a dominant causal influence on $Y$.
 Conversely, if $\rho_{Y \to X}$ is higher, $Y$ is inferred to dominate the causal relationship.

-To assess parameter robustness, we conducted a sensitivity analysis of the STCCM model by varying $E$ at the largest $L$ for both rest and work days across 30 cities, with results reported in Supplementary Figs. 2 and 3.